Automation

 Application Resolution in Peekaboo

-This document explains how Peekaboo resolves applications across all commands that accept an application parameter.
+This document explains how Peekaboo resolves applications across commands that accept an application parameter.

 #Overview